Barbarpotato/Nest.Js-Crash-Course/README.md

 The signature is used to verify the message wasn't changed along the way, and, in the case of tokens signed with a private key, it can also verify that the sender of the JWT is who it says it is.

 ### How do JSON Web Tokens work?
 In authentication, when the user successfully logs in using their credentials, a JSON Web Token will be returned.
 Since tokens are credentials, great care must be taken to prevent security issues.
-In general, you should not keep tokens longer than required.
+In general, you should not keep tokens longer than required.<br>
 Whenever the user wants to access a protected route or resource, the user agent should send the JWT, typically in the Authorization header using the Bearer schema.
 The content of the header should look like the following:
 ```
 Authorization: Bearer <token>